-August 8-9, 2013: Erika will be a visiting faculty member at the Whidbey Writers Workshop Master of Fine Arts in Creative Writing program fall residency.
-(Check the residency schedule for her course descriptions.)
+August 2013: Erika was a guest faculty member at the Whidbey Writers Workshop Master of Fine Arts in Creative Writing program fall residency, teaching sessions on freelance writing and fiction writing.

 May 29, 2013: The Museum of Jewish Heritage (New York) Young Friends Book Club welcomed Erika to lead a discussion on Quiet Americans, followed by a tour of the Museum’s exhibition, “Against the Odds: American Jews and the Rescue of Europe’s Refugees, 1933-1941.”

 May 4-5, 2013: Erika was Boston-bound for Grub Street’s The Muse & the Marketplace conference, where she moderated a panel titled “Grubbie Guide to Contests, Conferences & Residencies” that featured authors Sheri Joseph and Douglas Trevor.

 March 2013: Erika was the featured guest for the Generations of the Shoah (GSI) Book/Film Discussion Group on Facebook.
 (This is a closed group; please ask the administrator to add you if you would like to take part.
 Here is a full list of the 2013 featured guests.)